Gold Slips Below $4,000, WTI, Brent Crude Prices Fall As Russia Escalates Attacks On Ukraine's Energy Infrastructure - Invesco QQQ Trust, Series 1 (NASDAQ:QQQ), SPDR S&P 500 (ARCA:SPY)

 Russia Attacks Ukraine’s Energy Infrastructure

-CNN reported that the strikes, which began in late September and have occurred almost daily since, injured at least eight people in Kyiv, where parts of the capital lost power and faced water shortages.
+CNN reported that the strikes injured at least eight people in Kyiv, where parts of the capital lost power and faced water shortages.

 President Volodymyr Zelenskyy noted over 1,550 strikes on energy assets in recent days across Chernihiv, Sumy, and Poltava regions, vowing robust aerial defenses: “They are being shot down.
 And they are being shot down hard.”